huggingface/evaluate/metrics/poseval/README.md

 ## Limitations and bias

-In contrast to seqeval the poseval metric treats each token independantly and computes the classification report overal all concatenated sequences.
+In contrast to [seqeval](https://github.com/chakki-works/seqeval), the poseval metric treats each token independently and computes the classification report over all concatenated sequences..

 ## Citation